icpc/ccs-specs/Contest_API.md

 ### Notification format

-There are two mechanisms that clients can use to receive notifications of API updates (events), a webhook and a streaming HTTP feed.
+There are two mechanisms that clients can use to receive notifications of API updates (events): a webhook and a streaming HTTP feed.
 Both mechanisms use the same payload format, but have different benefits, drawbacks, and ways to access.
 Webhooks are typically better for internet-scale, asynchronous processing, and disconnected systems; the